Evidence base for application of Acoustic Deterrent Devices (ADDs) as marine mammal mitigation (Version 4: October 2022) 2022

 Acoustic devices have been applied across various marine industries.
 The range of applications for these devices, i.e. different industries, intended purpose, or different target species, has led to a wide variety of available technologies on the market.
 Whilst most emit medium to high frequency sounds, the acoustic characteristics of each device differ in terms of the sound levels produced, frequency range, temporal pattern/duty cycle and harmonics.
 In addition, there are also differences in the method of deployment and operating functions.

 Extensive reviews of devices are available, however, a single report, collating and summarising the evidence around their effectiveness was considered useful and enables the information to be processed readily by Statutory Nature Conservation Bodies (SNCBs) when advising regulators on the use of acoustic devices to deter marine mammals from areas where there is a risk of injury or death.
 The report reviews evidence on the effectiveness of acoustic devices at deterring a range of marine mammal species.
 This includes a coarse assessment of the risk of injury from ADDs themselves, with a general conclusion that the risk of injury is likely to be low for all devices, although this is context dependent.
 The report also provides a summary of the key relevant legislation and regulations pertaining to the protection of marine mammals in the UK.

-Note: Version 1 of this report was published in 2018 and was entitled 'Guide for the Selection and Deployment of Acoustic Deterrent Devices'.
-Following from feedback from manufacturers, Version 2 contains the following changes:
+Version 1: this report was originally published in 2018 and was entitled 'Guide for the Selection and Deployment of Acoustic Deterrent Devices'.

 - Title was changed to better reflect the content, i.e. specification and evidence review rather than a guide on how to choose and deploy ADDs.